Rep2/in2iOSPlayground/Documenting Swift code.md

 Apple recently announced Swift 2 which is suppose to come out in fall of 2015.
 Among others, it seems that Swift 2 will use [Markup Language](https://en.wikipedia.org/wiki/Markup_language) as talked about in this [forum post](https://forums.developer.apple.com/thread/3491) and listed in this [forum post](https://forums.developer.apple.com/message/5513#5513).

 Not much is currently known about Swift 2 documentation syntax.
 Only post I could find is [this one](http://ericasadun.com/2015/06/14/swift-header-documentation-in-xcode-7/) which is somewhat brief.
-Even this [official tutorial app](https://developer.apple.com/library/prerelease/ios/samplecode/DemoBots/Listings/Swift_SceneOverlay_swift.html#//apple_ref/doc/uid/TP40015179-Swift_SceneOverlay_swift-DontLinkElementID_86) written by Apple for Swift 2 introduction contains non formatted documentation.
+Even this [official tutorial app](https://developer.apple.com/library/prerelease/ios/samplecode/DemoBots/Listings/Swift_SceneOverlay_swift.html#//apple_ref/doc/uid/TP40015179-Swift_SceneOverlay_swift-DontLinkElementID_86) written by Apple for Swift 2 contains non formatted documentation.

 Have in mind that documentation will change and with it tools we use will need a change.
 I think it's still useful to learn reStructuredText as it's simple enough to use even for couple of months.